wp-plugins/design-approval-system/readme.txt

 == Description ==

-**NEW IN 2.8**: Project Board Addition.
-Now clients, projects, and designs are organized on one page!
+**NEW IN 2.8**: Project Board.
+Now clients, projects, & designs are organized on one page!

 Here is a quick look at the [Design Approval System](http://youtu.be/1CtzTrPuc1A):
 [youtube http://www.youtube.com/watch?v=1CtzTrPuc1A]